We will enter in his dwelling place. We will worship at his footstool. Psalm 132:7

 12 So Jeroboam and all the people came to Rehoboam the third day, as the king asked, saying, “Come back to me on the third day.”
 13 The king answered the people roughly, and abandoned the counsel of the old men which they had given him, 14 and spoke to them according to the counsel of the young men, saying, “My father made your yoke heavy, but I will add to your yoke.
 My father chastised you with whips, but I will chastise you with scorpions.”

-15 So the king did not listen to the people; for it was a thing brought about from the Lord, that he might establish his word, which the Lord spoke by Ahijah the Shilonite to Jeroboam the son of Nebat.
+15 So the king did not listen to the people, for it was brought about from the Lord, that he might establish his word, which the Lord spoke by Ahijah the Shilonite to Jeroboam the son of Nebat.